parksb/handmade-blog/README.md

 ### `npm run watch`

-Rebuilds template files in `templates` directory and markdown files in `_articles` directory automatically whenever the files are modified.
+Rebuilds template files in `templates` directory, css files in `styles` directory and markdown files in `_articles` directory automatically whenever the files are modified.

 ### `npm run build`